What do I need to check out books or use other library services?

 How can I schedule a library instruction session for my class?

 We are happy to meet with your classes to instruct them in finding and using the information they need for their assignments.
 We tailor all our sessions to the individual needs of your students.

 Who can I ask if I have a library or research-related question?

-Visit the Reference/Research Assistance Desk on the 2nd floor of the library, call the desk at 925-3916, or text us at (601)326-2031.
-You may schedule an individual research consultation with a specific reference librarian or your subject Liaison Librarian.
-There is also a Ask A Librarian question form available on the library’s web site.
+Visit the Reference Desk on the 2nd floor of the library, call the desk at 925-3916, or text us at (601)326-2031.
+You may schedule an individual research consultation with a specific reference librarian or your Subject Liaison Librarian.
+There is also an Ask A Librarian question form available on the library’s web site.